Lnjacobs/Goodmorning/README.md

 # The calender API will connect to the same faux email account above, with some repeating events contained.
 An additional credientials folder is included that is needed to access the project.
 # Tutorial used: https://developers.google.com/calendar/api/quickstart/python

+# For the future- included deadlines

+# NOTE: No serveres are currently set up to run this program!